lubuntu-team/manual/CONTRIBUTING.md

 Before starting, you need a few tools.

  - A modern, Debian-based Linux distribution
-  - Debian Jessie (8.0) and onwards
+  - Debian Buster (10.0) and onwards
-  - Ubuntu 16.04 LTS and onwards
+  - Ubuntu 20.04 LTS and onwards
   - A text editor with syntax highlighting and spell checking
  - The following packages from your Linux distribution's repository:
   - `git`